-Railway Children has partnered with BTP to raise awareness of safeguarding issues among the rail community and to provide a service to young people that BTP have identified as being at risk while using transport systems in the North of England and London.
+Railway Children has partnered with BTP to raise awareness of safeguarding issues among the rail community and to provide a service to young people that BTP have identified as being at risk while using transport systems in the North of England, Yorkshire and Humberside and London.
+In 2019, BTP dealt with nearly 9,000 child safeguarding incidents on the rail network, 13% more than in 2017/18 and 81% more than the previous year.
 In 2017, British Transport Police dealt with nearly 7,000 incidents where there was concern for a child’s welfare and this year that number is expected to increase to 10,000.
 Our work is focused on areas which consistently generate high numbers of safeguarding reports.

 Our project workers take referrals directly from BTP for young people who have been identified as at risk.